fishlips13/StepMania-Songs-to-Sheet/README.md

 An export facility for StepMania songs to Google Sheets

-Python 3.9.4, Windows
+Windows only

 ## Installation

+1. Download the latest zip from Releases

-Place the Songs to Sheet folder in your StepMania top level directory (the one with _Songs_)
+2. Extract the "Songs to Sheet" folder in your StepMania top level folder (the one with the "Songs" folder)

 ## Usage

 ### Run "Songs to Sheet.exe"

-* Data files (CSV) will be placed in a folder called "output" (eg. "Songs to Sheet/output/Singles.csv")
+* Data files (CSV) will be placed in the "output" folder (eg. "Songs to Sheet/output/Singles.csv")

 ### Import selected data file into Google sheets

 1. Open your [Google Drive](https://drive.google.com)
-2. Open a spreadsheet (or create new, _New_ -> _Google Sheet_)
+2. Open a spreadsheet or create new (_New_ -> _Google Sheet_)
 3. _File_ -> _Import_ -> _Upload_
    * Navigate to your selected CSV file ("Songs to Sheet/output") and select it for import.
 4. In the _Import file_ window

 __NOTE__: Google Drive will leave a copy of the CSV file laying around, it can be removed after import

    * Choose _Import location_